EthanMMF/EthanMMF.github.io/index.md

 ### [](#header-2) Summary

-I'm currently a software developer working at [Datarama](htttp://www.datarama.com), where my focus is data visualisation for graph data structures and machine learning in Entity Resolution.
+I'm currently a software developer working at [Hanalytics](http://www.hanalytics.sg), where my focus is on developing a Qt application for doctors at hospitals.

 > I think we have a duty to maintain the light of consciousness to make sure it continues into the future.
 >